 $500 Single Supplement

-Your hosts are Carlotta Scotti Pignato, and Debbie Ruskin.
-Carlotta is a wine importer and an Italian born American who navigates both cultures.
-Debbie Ruskin is a food and wine educator and travel professional.
+Your host, Carlotta Scotti Pignato, is a wine importer and an Italian born American who navigates both cultures.

 PRIVATE 3 DAY FOOD AND WINE COASTAL TUSCANY TOUR – SELECT YOUR TRAVEL DATES!